OpenWorldStories/Documentation/Policy.md

 Every in world story line will have a pot attached to it that will keep track of what monies it has generated.
 Every user that has contributed to that story line will receive a share of that money.
 The percentage of which will be based on a formula, that can be adjusted by a vote if required.

-Only users writing content adhering to cannon will be eligible for payments.
+Only users writing content adhering to canon will be eligible for payments.

 Users will register a crypto currency address in order to be paid, thus helping to maintain their privacy.